aniskhan001/aniskhan001.github.io/content/life/how-n26-helped-me-save-a-lot-of-money.md

 sorted into different spaces based on my monthly spending needs.

 {{< figure
-    src="/img/life/n26-2.jpg"
+    src="/img/life/n26-income-sorter.jpg"
-    caption="Auto Income Sorting in N26 (web view) - replace this image with updated values" align=center
+    caption="Auto Income Sorting Example in N26"
+    align=center
 >}}

-For simplicity, let's imagine I transfer **4000 Euros** at the beginning of each month to my N26 account.
+For a hypothetical case, let's imagine I transfer **4000 Euros** at the beginning of each month to my N26 account.
 This amount is then allocated as follows:

 - **500 Euros** to the '_Groceries & Food_' Space
 - **300 Euros** to the '_Shopping_' Space